gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 As a part of our prep work we discovered that some team members felt very apprehensive about self-selection.
 Some wanted to avoid a repeat of a negative experience they had in their childhood with a selection into sports teams.
 We collaborated with current teams' Trifectas to reduce a potential discomfort with the following adjustments:

-* “I have no squad” poster was rephrased as “I am available to help” for a more positive spin.
+* We modified the “I have no squad” poster into “I am available to help” poster for a more positive spin.
 * We made a compromise on consultants’ participation, asking them to add their cards to "I am available to help" poster in the first round and letting them participate equally starting from the second round.
-* “No first come first serve” rule was designed to keep the options open for everyone and avoid informal pre-selection.
+* We introduced a “No first come first serve” rule to keep the options open for everyone and avoid informal pre-selection.

 #### Product Managers and Tech Leads pitches.

-- coach them to inspire people with product vision and technology stack.
+Coach them to inspire people with their short pitches about a product vision and a technology stack:

+* Why is this initiative important to our business?
+* How can you make a difference if you join?
+* What exciting technologies will you get a chance to work with if you become a part of this team?
+* What kind of team are we looking to build?

-#### Establish the team composition (core team + larger community)
+#### Establish the team formula

-- front end, back end, APM, UX, Infra, Data, QA
-- cross-checking the team needs with the number of participants. --> no musical chairs!
+This part is really critical.
+You want to make sure you understand very well the needs of each project in terms of specific roles and the number of people required for each role.
+Cross-check the total number of people based on the team formula with the number of people, invited to participate in the self-selection.
+Avoid putting people into "musical chairs" at all cost!

 ### 4. Evangelize

+Take the unsertainty out of the self-selection!
+Clarify questions, address concerns, play the "what-ifs", collection questions and make answers available to everyone.

-We learnt to use a variety of channels to spread the word about self-selection.
+We learnt to use a variety of channels to spread the word about the self-selection:

-1) announcement at Tech All-hands meeting
+* announcements at Tech All-hands meetings
-2) Q&A sessions with each existing group.
+* dedicated Q&A sessions with each existing group.
-3) Confluence Q&A page
+* Confluence Q&A page
-4) #self-selection Slack channel
+* #self-selection Slack channel
-5) formal and informal one-on-one conversations
+* formal and informal one-on-one conversations (including a hallway and an elevator conversations)

 ### 5. Prepare
 #### Space
 1) Appropriate for the size of the group